brightbox/docs.brightbox.com/content/guides/cli/load-balancers.md

 Load Balancers are of course completely configurable via our API, and therefore also via our CLI tool.

 This guide will show you how to create a new Load Balancer, add some servers and test it out.
+For more in-depth documentation, see the [Load Balancer Reference](/reference/load-balancers).

 ### Creating a new balancer